yenhochen/PULSE/README.md

 ## Data

-Scripts live in `data/process/`.
-Processed data is not bundled with the repo.
+For reproducibility, we include scripts to download and process the datasets in `data/process/`.

 ```bash
 # HAR (other datasets: data/process/{ecg,ppg,sleepeeg,...}_processdata.py)